Bachelor of Psychological Science

 State Prerequisites NSW Assumed Knowledge: English (Standard) (Band 2) or EAL (Band 3)

-VIC Units 3 and 4 – a study score of at least 30 in English (EAL) or 25 in any other English.
+VIC Units 3 and 4: a study score of at least 25 in English as an Additional Language (EAL) or at least 25 in English other than EAL

 International applicants need to meet the English Language Proficiency requirements as defined in the Admission to Coursework Programs Policy.